jryans/gecko-dev/devtools/docs/backend/site-isolation.md

   - Would need to invent some machinery allow server startup, message passing for in-process frames

+# Loading Server into Frames

+- In today's world, we would end up with a separate DevTools server per frame if we follow existing conventions
+  - A separate optimization pass could minimize this down to one server per process

 # Resources

 - Only the client side would see the fully composed multi-process view